 The rule should be the same from day-to-day.
 Rules should change as the child grows and becomes more self-disciplined.

 Children learn more by role modeling adults than in any other way.

 When children ask "why," explain things in simple terms.

 This gives children an opportunity to learn from the choices they make.
 When children damage something, they need to help fix or clean up their mistakes.

 Redirect children by teaching them a different way of doing the same thing.

 "You can build a fort in the living room, but not on the kitchen table."

-Adapted from "Guiding Children" by Leanne Spengler, Human Development Specialist, Pike County University Outreach and Extension Center, and "Positive Discipline FAQ's" by ParentLink.
+Adapted from "Guiding Children" by Leanne Spengler, former Human Development Specialist, University of Missouri Extension, and "Positive Discipline FAQ's" by ParentLink.